ciodar/deep-labs/lab1/README.md

 # Lab 1 - CNNs

-This laboratory is about Convolutional Neural Networks and it is divided in two parts:
+This laboratory is about Convolutional Neural Networks and it is divided in three parts:

+1. We will introduce the basic experimental pipeline, introducing WandB and implement a simple MLP model for image classification on MNIST dataset.
-- In the first part we will implement a ResNet model for image classification on MNIST and CIFAR-10 datasets, reproducing some of the results from the original paper.
+2. we will then implement a ResNet model for image classification on MNIST and CIFAR-10 datasets, reproducing some of the results from the original paper.
-- In the second part we will perform Object Localization and visualize Class Activation Maps of the previously trained model.
+3. In the last part we will perform Object Localization and visualize Class Activation Maps of the previously trained model.

-The procedure and the results are shown in this [notebook](Lab1-CNNs.ipynb)
+The procedure and the results are shown in this [notebook](Lab1-CNNs.ipynb).
+A WandB report of ResNet results is available on [here](https://api.wandb.ai/links/dla-darcio/tkjq72ic).

 ## Project Structure

 ```
 lab-1/